aistabci/abci-docs/en/docs/system-overview.md

 !!! note
     Due to operational and maintenance reasons, some computing resources may not be provided.

+!!! note
+    The memory-intensive node service ended at 15:00 on October 27, 2023.

-Among them, interactive nodes, compute nodes(V), and memory-intensive nodes are equipped with 2 ports of InfiniBand EDR, compute nodes(A) are equipped with 4 ports of InfiniBand HDR and they are connected by InfiniBand switch group together with [Storage Systems](#storage-systems) described later.
+Among them, interactive nodes, and compute nodes(V) are equipped with 2 ports of InfiniBand EDR, compute nodes(A) are equipped with 4 ports of InfiniBand HDR and they are connected by InfiniBand switch group together with [Storage Systems](#storage-systems) described later.

 Below are the details of these nodes.